-- 1. The duration of the Bachelor of Hotel Management (BHM)/ Bachelor of Tourism Management (BTM) shall be three academic years.
+- 1. The duration of the course leading to the degree of Master of Hotel Management & Catering Technology (MHMCT) shall be five academic years.
 Each year shall be divided into two semesters.
-Thus, the BHM/BTM Programme shall comprise of six semesters spread over three years.
-On the completion of all the six semesters, the students will be awarded the Bachelor's Degree in Hotel Management (BHM)/ Bachelors degree in Tourism Management (BTM).
-A candidate can complete all the six semesters within a maximum period of 6 years from the date of admission to the first semester of the programme. - 2.
-Admission to the first semester of the Programme shall be open to candidates who have passed

-Senior Secondary Examination i.e. 10+2 with at least 45% marks (pass marks in case of SC/ST candidates) in aggregate from Board of School Education Haryana, Bhiwani or any other examination recognized by M.D University Rohtak as equivalent thereto.

-- 3. The first to sixth semester examination shall be open to a regular student who: - a) bears a good moral character; - b) has been on the rolls of the Institute for the concerned semester; - c) has at least 75% attendance in the class during the concerned semester; - d) The candidate may be promoted to the next semester class automatically unless detained from examination on any genuine grounds.

-B. EXAMINATION

-- 4. Every candidate shall be examined in the subject(s) as laid down in the Scheme of Examinations/Syllabus prescribed by the Academic Council from time to time. - 5.
-The external examiner(s) will set the question papers as per the criteria laid down in the Scheme of Examinations for the programme. - 6.
-The medium of instruction and examinations shall be English ONLY. - 7.
-The last date of receipt of admission forms and fees shall be fixed by the Vice-Chancellor.
+A candidate shall have to pass all the ten semester examinations within a maximum period of eight years of his/her admission to the first semester of 5-Year [Integrated] Master of Hotel Management & Catering Technology (MHMCT) Programme failing which he/she will be deemed to be unfit for the programme. - 2.
+Admission to the first semester of the Programme shall be open to candidates who have passed Senior Secondary Examination i.e. 10+2 with at least 45% marks (pass marks in case of SC/ST candidates) in aggregate from a recognized Board of Education OR an equivalent examination. - 3.
+The first to tenth semester examinations shall be open to a regular student who: - i) bears a good moral character. - ii) has been on the rolls of the Institute during the semester; - has attended not less than 75% lectures delivered in theory as well as practical during the concerned semester. - iv) The candidate may be promoted to next semester automatically unless detained from examination by the university on any legitimate grounds. - 4.
+Every candidate shall be examined in the subject(s) as laid down in the Scheme of Examinations/Syllabus prescribed by the Academic Council from time to time. - 5.
+The external/internal examiner(s) will set the question papers as per the criteria laid down in the Scheme of Examinations for the programme. - 6.
+The medium of instruction and examination shall be ENGLISH only. - 7.
+The last date of receipt of admission forms and fees shall be fixed by the Vice Chancellor. - 8.
+The amount of examination fee to be paid by a candidate for each semester shall be as per the decision of the University from time to time.

-- 8. The amount of examination fee to be paid by a candidate for each semester shall be as per the decision of the University from time to time. - 9.
-The Examinations for the odd semesters shall ordinarily be held in the month of December/January and for the even semesters in the month of May/June or on such dates as may be fixed by the Vice-Chancellor. - All Supplementary examinations will be held for re-appear/failed candidates along with regular semester examinations. - 10.
-The Director/Principal of the Institute/College shall forward, a list of the eligible students who have satisfied the requirements of rules for appearing in the Examinations to the Controller of Examinations, as per the schedule of examinations of the University. - 11. a) As soon as possible, after the termination of the examinations, the Controller of Examinations shall publish a list of candidates who have passed the Semester Examinations. - b) Each successful candidate shall receive a copy of the Detailed Marks Card on having passed the Semester Examinations. - 12.
-The list of successful candidates after the sixth semester examinations shall be arranged in three divisions on the basis of aggregate marks obtained in the first to sixth semester examinations (for the award of BHM/BTM Degree) taken together and the division obtained by the candidate will be stated in his degree as under: - (a) Those who obtain 40% marks but less than 50% marks THIRD DIVISION - (b) Those who obtain 50% marks but less than 60% marks SECOND DIVISION - (c) Those who obtain 60% or more marks FIRST DIVISION; - (d) Those who pass all the semesters examination (1st to 6th semester) at the first attempt obtaining 75% or more marks in the aggregate shall be declared to have passed with DISTINCTION.
+9. The Examinations for the odd semesters shall ordinarily be held in the month of December/January and for the even semesters in the month of May/June or on such dates as may be fixed by the Vice-Chancellor.

+All Supplementary examinations (Odd/Even Semesters) will be held for reappear/ failed candidates along with regular semester examinations.

+10. The Director of the Institute shall forward to the Controller of Examinations at least two weeks before the commencement of the examinations in each semester a list of the eligible students who have satisfied the requirements of rules for appearing in the

+- i) As soon as possible, after the termination of the examination, the Controller of Examinations shall publish a list of candidates who have passed the Semester Examination (s). - ii) Each successful candidate shall receive a copy of the Detailed Marks Card on having passed the Semester Examination(s). - 12.
+The list of successful candidates after the tenth semester examination shall be arranged as under in three divisions on the basis of aggregate marks obtained in the first to tenth semester examinations (for the award of MHMCT Degree) taken together and the division obtained by the candidate will be stated in his degree: - i) Those who obtain 40% marks but less than 50% marks THIRD DIVISION - ii) Those who obtain 50% marks but less than 60% marks SECOND DIVISION - iii) Those who obtain 60% or more marks FIRST DIVISION; - iv) Those who pass all the semesters examination (1st to 10th for MHMCT) at the first attempt obtaining 75% or more marks in the aggregate shall be declared to have passed with DISTINCTION.

-C. EVALUATION
+B. EVALUATION